 Any of these defects can be found alone or in combination on the same inspected part, which is why flaw inspections are important for quality assurance and quality control.

-Which are the causes of the defects found with flaw inspections?
+What are the causes of the defects found with flaw inspections?

 The defects described above can have different causes.